2408-capstone-team5/harrier-site/src/assets/content/problem-domain.md

 > **GitHub Actions** (GHA) has emerged as a cornerstone in modern software development, empowering developers and teams to streamline their CI/CD workflows.

-With its widespread adoption, GHA is now a vital tool in the toolkit of over 57.8% of GitHub repositories, solidifying its position as the leading CI/CD technology.
+With its widesprePad adoption, GHA is now a vital tool in the toolkit of over 57.8% of GitHub repositories, solidifying its position as the leading CI/CD technology.
 In comparison, other tools like Travis CI, while significant, serve a smaller share of 38.8% of repositories.
 Given its prevalence, addressing points of friction in GHA workflows can have a meaningful impact on the day-to-day experience of developers.
 Improving usability or streamlining processes within GHA can help teams work more efficiently and with fewer obstacles.
 This makes it a particularly compelling area of focus for projects aimed at improving software development tools.

 ![B](src/assets/ci-cd-steps-boxes.png)